DuncanSamson/sem/use-cases/use-case6.md

 ### Goal in Context
 As an HR advisor I want to view an employee’s details so that the employee’s promotion request can be supported.
-(Department managers may also view for their own staff.)
+(Department managers may also view for their own staff).
 ### Scope
 Company.
 ### Level
 Primary task.